danielmocan/es6-fundamentals/2.Let and Const/README.md

  ## Const

- Declaring a variable with conts has the same restricitions as let, but with one important addition.
+ Declaring a variable with const has the same restricitions as let, but with one important addition.
 The value cannot be changed after it was assigned(*).

  ```javascript